-Our ships are equipped with flat screen TV/DVD players in each cabin (except La Pinta) and a collection of DVDs are available on board for you to borrow.
-Large flat screen TVs are also available in the main salon.
+Cabins are equipped with flat screen TV/DVD players (except La Pinta) and there's a collection of DVDs available on board for you to borrow from in the main lounge.
+The main lounge also features a large flat screen TV.
 While television channels are unavailable due to the remote areas we visit, vessels that have a bow cam will broadcast over one of the channels.
 Daily updates, menus, and schedules can also be viewed on TV.

 Q. What types of amenities do you have on board?